 Yes.
-Telemedicine meets the strict standards of the Health Insurance Portability and Accountability Act (HIPAA).
-This means your privacy is protected just like all your visits with your doctor.
-MSK works with Cisco Systems, the world’s leader in information technology, to make secure telemedicine visits available to our patients.
-All of this happens within MSK’s computer network, keeping your information secure.Back to top
+Telemedicine visits meet the strict standards of the Health Insurance Portability and Accountability Act (HIPAA).
+This means your privacy is protected, the same as all your visits with your healthcare providers.

 How will my telemedicine visit work?

-If you don’t feel well, or if you’re uncomfortable at any time during your visit, tell your doctor or nurse.
-If you need help, you’ll just press the red call button on the back wall of the room.
+If you don’t feel well or are uncomfortable during your visit, tell your healthcare provider.
+If you need help, press the red call button on the back wall of the room.

-Can my doctor diagnose me as well using telemedicine as in person?
+Can my doctor diagnose me during a telemedicine visit?

 Does my telemedicine visit go in my medical record?